In the land of television, morality and justice are swift, sure, and Anvilicious.

 Kids, in which Jenny gets AIDS after having unprotected sex one time.

 Hard Candy is a strange case in that its two protagonists represent two different crimes and only one is punished while the other's fate is left open.
-I guess the universe had a hard time choosing whether or not to punish the perverted child molester or the deranged sociopath.
+The universe apparently had a hard time choosing whether or not to punish the perverted child molester or the deranged sociopath.

 In The Mexican, Jerry (Brad Pitt's character) stops at a stoplight in the middle of nowhere.
 He waits for the light to turn for a while, noting that no cars seem to be coming in either direction for miles.
 He gives up waiting and starts to run the red when a semi-truck comes barrelling through the intersection out of nowhere and almost t-bones him.
 This is all ironic because it was a traffic accident that mixed Jerry up in the plot to begin with.